 Associate Editor, Cardozo Journal of Law and Gender; Charles Ballon Writing Award in recognition of academic Note of Scholarship, which was published in the UCLA Women’s Law Journal (https://escholarship.org/uc/item/29w0c93g), focusing on the current legal structure of parental leave in the United States and the constitutionality of federal and state laws relating to parental leave.

-Touro College, Bachelor of Arts in Political Science, with honors
+Bachelor of Arts in Political Science, Cum Laude.

-- Federal District Court(s): Eastern and Southern Districts of New York
+- Federal District Court(s): Eastern District of New York, Southern Districts of New York, Western District of New York

 Abe has published scholarship in the areas of constitutional law, social security law and general litigation, in the UCLA Women’s Law Journal, the New York Law Journal and NOSSCR’s Social Security Forum.